hoodiehq/hoodie-account-server/api/README.md

 `hoodie-server-account/api` is a JavaScript API for all things account on top of CouchDB’s REST API.

-After registering the `hoodie-server-acctoun` hapi plugin, the account API becomes available at `server.plugins.account.api`.
+After registering the `hoodie-server-account` hapi plugin, the account API becomes available at `server.plugins.account.api`.
 It can also be directly required using